andresgongora/synth-shell/README.md

 ### Automatic setup

 The included [setup script](setup.sh) will guide you step by step through the process and let you choose what features to install.
-During the setup, you can choose to install synth-shell for your user only (recommended) or system-wide (superuser privileges required).
+During this setup, you can choose to install synth-shell for your user only (recommended) or system-wide (superuser privileges required).
 To proceed,
-[open and play this link in a separate tab](https://www.youtube.com/embed/MpN91wHAr1k) and enter the following into your terminal or telnet session:
+[open and play this link in a separate tab](https://www.youtube.com/embed/MpN91wHAr1k) and enter the following into your terminal:
 ```
 git clone --recursive https://github.com/andresgongora/synth-shell.git
 chmod +x synth-shell/setup.sh